Dr. Mark Lombardi

 “I believe in innovative higher education, which removes barriers to learning and creates greater access to education for all students.
 At Maryville, we are creating a model to transform the future of higher education at a pace more common in the entrepreneurial world than in academia.
 Our efforts focus on putting the student at the center of the learning process.
 We not only tailor academic experiences based on students’ abilities and learning styles.
 We also deliver proven graduation and career placement outcomes.”

 In addition, Maryville University is an Apple Distinguished School and has been recognized for its Digital World program, which gives students the opportunity to personalize their education in an enhanced technology environment.
-This award was first granted to Maryville for 2016-18 and then renewed for 2018-21.
+This award was first granted to Maryville for 2016-18 and then renewed for 2018-21 and 2021-24.

 Additional accolades and achievements under Dr. Lombardi’s leadership include: